Smart-City-CULagos/Motor-Speed-Controller/README.md

 # The PID controller
 The controller requires to be tuned to ensure the desired operation.
-The Ziegler-Nichols second tuning method for PID controllers in the book "Modern Control Engineering" by Katsuhiko Ogata is recommended, due to its simplicity and the small amount of time required.
+The Ziegler-Nichols second tuning method for PID controllers in the book "Modern Control Engineering" by Katsuhiko Ogata followed by a manual tuning is recommended, due to its simplicity and the small amount of time required.